CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

     - Frameworks
     - XCFrameworks
     - Static Library

-  - Ruby, programmer's best friend
+## Ruby, programmer's best friend
+If you have not learnt it yet, do so, it's great.